e-n-f/datamaps/README.md

 hierarchy of files for vectors that fit in different zoom levels, and I don't know if anybody else does it that way.

-Encoding currently assumes you can <code>mmap</code> an entire file into memory and sort it in place, so be careful about large files on small machines.
-Rendering also <code>mmap</code>s the entire file, but it's read-only so it's not so bad if it doesn't all fit.
-Large files will not work on 32-bit operating systems.
+Both encoding and rendering assume they can <code>mmap</code>
+an entire copy of the file into the process address space, which isn't going to work for large files on 32-bit machines.
+Performance will be much better if the file actually fits in memory instead of having to be swapped in.